 "You're not a monster."
 Nasta told him with a sigh.
 "We're all under a lot of pressure and the stress of this is getting to all of us.
-Tegan is no worse off for having you shout at her, if fact she's actually behaving herself for once."
+Tegan is no worse off for having you shout at her, in fact she's actually behaving herself for once."

 "She is nine months old!
 I shouted at my nine month old daughter!"
 Harry sobbed.

 "It's alright."
 Nasta soothed as he rocked Harry gently.
-"These aren't normal circumstances, you don't go around shouting at her every day, it was once Harry, once under a high pressure, severe stress situation.
+"These aren't normal circumstances, you don't go around shouting at her every day, it was once, Harry.
+Once under a high pressure, severe stress situation.
 Let it go, love."